-5.5.9 Merge Mailboxes
+5.6.11 Merge Mailboxes/Message Files

-Merges the selected mailboxes into a single mailbox file with the name and location of the oldest mailbox in the selection.
+Merges the selected mailboxes (or .eml files) into a single mailbox file with the name and location of the oldest mailbox (or .eml file) in the selection.
 The tags and notes of the messages are preserved.
-The original mailboxes are then moved to the trash.
+The original files are then moved to the trash.

-Merging mailboxes can reduce clutter in the source list and speed up EagleFiler.
+Merging can reduce clutter in the source list and speed up EagleFiler.

-5.5.10 Reply to Message
+5.6.12 Reply to Message